AckerlyXu/heima/articles/app-service-mobile/app-service-mobile-client-and-server-versioning.md

 You can opt out of version checking by setting a value of **true** for the app setting **MS_SkipVersionCheck**.
 Specify this either in your web.config or in the Application Settings section of the Azure Portal.

+> [!NOTE]
-> [AZURE.NOTE] There are a number of behavior changes between Mobile Services and Mobile Apps, particularly in the areas of offline sync, authentication, and push notifications.
+> There are a number of behavior changes between Mobile Services and Mobile Apps, particularly in the areas of offline sync, authentication, and push notifications.
 You should only opt out of version checking after complete testing to ensure that these behavioral changes do not break your app's functionality.

 ## Summary of compatibility for all versions